Unethical human experimentation in the United States: Fallout research

-In 1957, atmospheric nuclear explosions in Nevada, which were part of Operation Plumbbob were later determined to have released enough radiation to have caused from 11,000 to 212,000 excess cases of thyroid cancer among U.S. citizens who were exposed to fallout from the explosions, leading to between 1,100 and 21,000 deaths.
+In 1957, atmospheric nuclear explosions in Nevada, which were part of Operation Plumbbob were later determined to have released enough radiation to have caused from 11,000 to 212,000 excess cases of thyroid cancer among US citizens who were exposed to fallout from the explosions, leading to between 1,100 and 21,000 deaths.

-Early in the Cold War, in studies known as Project GABRIEL and Project SUNSHINE, researchers in the United States, the United Kingdom, and Australia tried to determine how much nuclear fallout would be required to make the Earth uninhabitable.
+Early in the Cold War, in studies known as Project GABRIEL and Project SUNSHINE, researchers in the US, the United Kingdom, and Australia tried to determine how much nuclear fallout would be required to make the Earth uninhabitable.
 They realized that atmospheric nuclear testing had provided them an opportunity to investigate this.
 Such tests had dispersed radioactive contamination worldwide, and examination of human bodies could reveal how readily it was taken up and hence how much damage it caused.
 Of particular interest was strontium-90 in the bones.
 Infants were the primary focus, as they would have had a full opportunity to absorb the new contaminants.
 As a result of this conclusion, researchers began a program to collect human bodies and bones from all over the world, with a particular focus on infants.
 The bones were cremated and the ashes analyzed for radioisotopes.
 This project was kept secret primarily because it would be a public relations disaster; as a result parents and family were not told what was being done with the body parts of their relatives.
 These studies should not be confused with the Baby Tooth Survey, which was undertaken during the same time period.